Sunbeam Cossack: Viking

 To extract more power from the Cossack lineage Coatalen designed a W-18 version known as the Sunbeam Viking.
 This engine used Cossack blocks in a W arrangement with 60° between banks having a capacity of 33.6 L giving 450 hp at a propeller speed of 900 rpm.
 Orders for 50 engines were received, intended to power the large AD Seaplane Type 1000 aircraft, but most of the nine engines produced were fitted to motor boats, the remaining 41 being cancelled.

 Matabele

-The final fling of the Cossack family was the Sunbeam Matabele, retaining the Aluminium alloy blocks and 122 mm bore of the Saracen the V-12 Matabele delivered 420 hp at 2,000rpm through a 1.63:1 reduction gear from 9.2 L. Developed in two versions, the Sunbeam Matabele I, for aviation use, was fitted with four magnetos to provide redundancy for the dual ignition system, whilst the Sunbeam Matabele II was only fitted with two magnetos supplying a single ignition system for non-aviation use.
+The final fling of the Cossack family was the Sunbeam Matabele, retaining the Aluminium alloy blocks and 122 mm bore of the Saracen the V12 Matabele delivered 420 hp at 2,000rpm through a 1.63:1 reduction gear from 9.2 L. Developed in two versions, the Sunbeam Matabele I, for aviation use, was fitted with four magnetos to provide redundancy for the dual ignition system, whilst the Sunbeam Matabele II was only fitted with two magnetos supplying a single ignition system for non-aviation use.
 Used mainly in Airco DH.4 bombers, the Matabele also found favour as a power-boat and speed-record car engine.
 No Matabeles were built during the First World War, but prototypes and at least eight production engines were built after the war for various applications.